anapysasi/day_trading_system/README.md

 #### File: `tcp_client.py`

 The client receives the data from the server and it fits it to a model to make the predictions.
-Based on these, it sends buy or sell order for each one of the different stocks that are being trade.
+Based on these, it sends a buy, sell or hold order for each one of the different stocks that are being trade.
 Assumptions:

 * When it buys or sells stocks, it always exchanges <img src="https://render.githubusercontent.com/render/math?math=10"> sotcks.
 * In order to trade with this system the initial capital **per stock** must be <img src="https://render.githubusercontent.com/render/math?math=\$100,000">